lantoli/terraform-provider-lantoli/docs/resources/cluster.md

 * `num_shards` - (Required) Number of shards up to 50 to deploy for a sharded cluster.
 The resource returns 1 to indicate a replica set and values of 2 and higher to indicate a sharded cluster.
 The returned value equals the number of shards in the cluster.
 If you are upgrading a replica set to a sharded cluster, you cannot increase the number of shards in the same update request.
 You should wait until after the cluster has completed upgrading to sharded and you have reconnected all application clients to the MongoDB router before adding additional shards.
 Otherwise, your data might become inconsistent once MongoDB Cloud begins distributing data across shards.
 To learn more, see [Convert a replica set to a sharded cluster documentation](https://www.mongodb.com/docs/atlas/scale-cluster/#convert-a-replica-set-to-a-sharded-cluster) and [Convert a replica set to a sharded cluster tutorial](https://www.mongodb.com/docs/upcoming/tutorial/convert-replica-set-to-replicated-shard-cluster).
 * `id` - (Optional) Unique identifer of the replication document for a zone in a Global Cluster.
+This value corresponds to the legacy sharding schema (no independent shard scaling) and is different from the Shard ID you may see in the Atlas UI.
 * `regions_config` - (Optional) Physical location of the region.
 Each regionsConfig document describes the region’s priority in elections and the number and type of MongoDB nodes Atlas deploys to the region.
 You must order each regionsConfigs document by regionsConfig.priority, descending.
 See [Region Config](#region-config) below for more details.
 * `zone_name` - (Optional) Name for the zone in a Global Cluster.